 Climate-friendly investment is starting to flow from a relatively new and increasingly popular source – the green bond.

 Green bonds were created to increase funding by accessing the $80 trillion bond market and expanding the investor base for climate-friendly projects worldwide.
-The market took off in 2013, and it has been growing as investments in environmentally friendly growth gain popularity.
-Green bonds are fixed income, liquid financial instruments that are easy to understand, and the funds they raise are dedicated exclusively to climate-mitigation and adaption projects, and other environmentally beneficial activities.
+They are fixed income, liquid financial instruments that are easy to understand, and the funds green bonds raise are dedicated exclusively to climate-mitigation and adaption projects, and other environmentally beneficial activities.
 This provides investors an attractive investment proposition as well as an opportunity to support environmentally sound projects.

 “Green bonds have opened a new finance flow that will be essential to confronting climate change,” said Rachel Kyte, World Bank Group vice president and special envoy for climate change.
 “They are providing green investment opportunity for an ever wider investor group, including those who wish to divest and diversify from fossil fuel-intensive portfolios, and they have proven that a stream of investor capital exists for green assets.”